barahona-research-group/PyGenStability/README.md

 ```
 to ensure numpy does not use multi-threadings, which may clash with the parallelisation and slow down the computation.

-There are a variety of further choices that user can make that will impact the partitioning, including:
+There are a variety of further choices that users can make that will impact the partitioning, including:
 - Constructor: Generalized Markov Stability requires the user to input a quality matrix and associated null models.
 We provide an object-oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).
 - Generalized Markov Stability maximizers: To maximize the NP-hard optimal generalized Markov Stability we interface with two algorithms: (i) Louvain and (ii) Leiden.